vhwanger/ikfast_pr2/README.md

        IKFastPR2 solver;

-These are the functions you'll probably end up using:
+These are the member functions of the class you'll end up using:

         bool ikRightArm(const KDL::Frame& wrist_frame,
                         double free_angle,